<AT>

 The AT tag sets the current coordinates to an absolute point in the page.

-This point is 'margin-independent'; the writing is done at the exact physical position in the page.
+This point is 'margin-independent'; the writing is done at the exact physical position in the page, according to printers margins.

 Syntax : <AT= [ row expression ] [ , column expression ]>